rjsf-team/react-jsonschema-form/docs/usage/single.md

 ### Custom labels for `enum` fields

-JSON Schema supports the following approach to enumerations using `oneOf`/`anyOf`; react-jsonschema-form supports it as well.
+JSON Schema supports the following approaches to enumerations using `oneOf`/`anyOf`; react-jsonschema-form supports it as well.

 ```jsx
 import validator from "@rjsf/validator-ajv6";